-Most of the IC area is in the Upper Sagamore Creek watershed and is associated with various commercial and institutional developed properties.
-Much of the developed area in the Upper Sagamore Creek is serviced by or drains to the City's stormwater drainage system, and thus, it seemed reasonable to assume that 100% of the 396 acres of IC area is directly connected to the MS4 system.
-Of the 2,310 acres that drain to the Back Channel / Sagamore Creek watersheds, approximately 613 acres or just over 26% of the watershed area consists as conservation land and other undeveloped land area that is not serviced by the City's MS4 system.
+Most of the IC area is in the Upper Sagamore Creek watershed is associated with commercial and institutional developed properties and is serviced by or drains to the City's stormwater drainage system.
+Therefore, it was assumed that 100% of the 367 acres of IC area is directly connected to the MS4 system.